jitendra-789/Adobe_Round_1b/README.md

 ❗ Notes
 	•	Please ensure model files are placed in models/ before building the Docker image.
 	•	Internet access is not required for Docker runtime.

----

-Let me know if you'd like a version tailored to a different model or structure (e.g., if `main.py` takes args like `--input` and `--output`).